 A rotator cuff may tear partially or fully.
 Partial-thickness tears do not completely sever the tendon from the shoulder.

-Your age, overall health, and medical history
+- Your age, overall health, and medical history

-Extent and duration of the condition
+- Extent of the condition

-Your tolerance for specific medications, procedures, or therapies
+- Your tolerance for specific medicines, procedures, or therapies

-Expectations for the course of the condition
+- Expectations for the course of the condition

-Your opinion or preference
+- Your opinion or preference

 Treatment may include:

 - Strengthening and stretching exercises